+I’m behind the curve on this one after being ahead on celebrities such as Steve Jobs, Aretha Franklin, Wilko Johnson and Olivia Williams.
+But in my defence, Dustin Diamond was not that well known in UK.
 I noticed his name mentioned in relation to “Neuroendocrine” in early 2023.
 I set about searching and it didn’t take me long to make a connection.
 BUT …. this is much more complex than the cases above despite the misinformation which followed in all of these cases due to the use of anatomy to name cancers.
 This appears to be a common issue, particularly as it is the language used by doctors and the press to simplify the complexity to which I refer above; and will outline below.

 Who is Dustin Diamond

+Dustin Neil Diamond (January 7, 1977 – February 1, 2021) was an American actor and stand-up comedian, best known for his role as Samuel “Screech” Powers throughout the Saved by the Bell franchise.
 In early January 2021, Diamond was diagnosed with extensive stage (ES) small cell carcinoma of the lung, a disease formally known as Small Cell Lung Cancer (SCLC).
 He completed one round of chemotherapy in Florida, but died from the disease on February 1, 2021, at age 44.

 What is Small Cell Lung Cancer (SCLC)?

 SCLC is a highly aggressive cancer of the lung which accounts for approximately 15% of bronchial carcinomas.
-At the time of diagnosis, approximately 30% of patients with SCLC will have tumors confined to the hemithorax of origin, the mediastinum, or the supraclavicular lymph nodes.
+At the time of diagnosis, approximately 30% of patients with SCLC will have tumours confined to the hemithorax of origin, the mediastinum, or the supraclavicular lymph nodes.
 These patients are designated as having limited-stage disease (LD).
-Patients with tumors that have spread beyond the supraclavicular areas are said to have extensive-stage disease (ED).
+Patients with tumours that have spread beyond the supraclavicular areas are said to have extensive-stage disease (ED).

 SCLC is more responsive to chemotherapy and radiation therapy than other cell types of lung cancer; however, a curative approach is difficult to achieve because SCLC has a greater tendency to be widely disseminated by the time of diagnosis.
 Immunotherapy to successfully treat SCLC remains elusive.
 As an example of incidence and prevalence, the overall incidence and mortality rates of SCLC in the United States have decreased during the past few decades.
 This aligns with falls in smoking, but not all cancers of the lung are caused by smoking.
 In fact, Dustin Diamond was recorded as a non-smoker.